nate-droid/chronos/PROJECT_STATUS.md

 ---

-**Current Maintainer**: Type Inference Implementation Team
+**Current Maintainer**: Hypervisor Implementation Team
 **Status**: ✅ Ready for Phase 2A.2 Implementation
 **Contact**: See project documentation for collaboration guidelines

-*"C∀O has successfully implemented type inference, dramatically improving developer experience while maintaining mathematical rigor.
+*"C∀O has successfully implemented a comprehensive hypervisor environment, providing OS-like shell management with Docker-inspired functionality.
+The system now supports container-style shell orchestration, resource monitoring, and virtual networking.
 The next phase focuses on enhanced polymorphism and generic type parameters."*